davidmdm/beggar/readme.md

 });
 ```

-Note that the `defaults` utility only exists on the root request function and not on the functions created by
+Note that the `defaults` utility only exists on the root beggar function and not on the functions created by
 defaults.

 ### RoadMap